Words by Jesse Serwer

 This story is part of an ongoing photo series highlighting life and culture in Guyana, the “Land of Many Rivers.”

 A series of wide, multi-tiered cascades set amidst the savanna-like foothills of the Pakaraima Mountains, Orinduik Falls could easily have remained unknown to all but a few land surveyors and the local Macuxi people.
-Only the existence of a dirt airstrip however has made it a frequen stop on tourist flights to Kaieteur Falls, Guyana’s most popular attraction, 80km and a short, 20-minute flight away.
+Only the existence of a dirt airstrip however has made it a frequent stop on tourist flights to Kaieteur Falls, Guyana’s most popular attraction, 80km and a quick, 20-minute flight away.

 It turns out Orinduik is the perfect place to cool down after a hot walk in the muggy rainforest around Kaieteur.
 The tourist planes come here because, unlike Kaieteur, it is accessible for swimming.
 The waters of the Maú (or Ireng) River, an Amazon tributary dividing Guyana from the northeastern corner of Brazil, tumble over picturesque red jasper, creating natural jacuzzis, and priceless, pose-under-the-waterfall photo-ops.
-The rocks here are incredibly slippery, however with a little concentration it is possible to cross the river under the falls, which are divided in the middle by a dry ‘beach’ of rocks.
+The rocks here are incredibly slippery but, with a little concentration, it is possible to cross the river under the falls, which are divided in the middle by a dry ‘beach’ of rocks.